-- St Ethelbert's Catholic Primary School and Nursery will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
-See section 9 for more information. - DSLs and leaders may find it helpful to access UK Council for Internet Safety (UKCIS) 'Education for a Connected World Framework' and DfE 'Teaching online safety in school' guidance.
+Garlinge Primary School and Nursery will ensure a comprehensive whole school curriculum response is in place to enable all pupilsto learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
+Please see section 9 for more information.